Frequently Asked Questions

 Trip participants without travel protection insurance are considered “self-insured.”
 They assume all risks and losses for any conditions requiring cancellation.

-Evacuation insurance is MANDATORY on all of our cruises and some remote land-based trips—please check the tour page in this website or contact our office by telephone or email for details.
+Evacuation insurance is MANDATORY on all of our cruises and some remote land-based trips.
+Please check the Terms and Conditions section in the individual tour pages in this website or contact our office by telephone or email for details.

 Advance preparation for your trip